vanyle/ASG/README.md

 There are many static site generators that can be used to write blogs, however, most lack at least some of the following features:

-- No dependencies (No Ruby, No Node, No Lua installation, nothing to install other than the executable)
+- No dependencies (No Ruby, No Node, No Luau installation, nothing to install other than the executable)
+- Light weight, about 2 MB
 - Turing-complete templates (templates can really do anything, like fetching data from the web or running other programs)
 - Templates are not based on a domain specific language (aka they use an executing well known language)
 - Reasonable build times (a.k.a not noticable for regular users)